 Treatments and therapies are much more effective when they are personalized to that individuals particular problem.
 Is it methylation, mitochondrial dysfunction?
-I will say methylation will directly affect the mitochondria as well as detoxification.

 When the mitochondria are affected, remember this is the battery; the energy of the cell, the first place it will affect is the brain and nervous system.
 It is our most energy dependent system in the body.
 The second place it will affect is the immune system and then finally the muscular system.